Sheila Dikshit is the Chief Minister

 In August 1990 Sheila Dikshit along with her 82 colleagues had been jailed by the state government for 23 days in Uttar Pradesh.
 She had led a people`s movement against the atrocities being committed on women.
 Lakhs of citizens all over UP had joined hands with her in the movement.

 Sheila Dikshit has also served as the Secretary of the Indira Gandhi Memorial Trust.
 It presents the Indira Gandhi Award for Peace, Disarmament and Development and Organises conferences on issues of the global concern.
-Dixit has also been instrumental in promoting handicrafts and rural artisans all over the country.
-She has also promoted the folk theatre.
+Dikshit has also been instrumental in promoting handicrafts and rural artisans all over the country.
+She has also promoted the folk theatre

 As a Chief Minister, Dikshit was conferred with the Best Chief Minister of India by Journalist Association of India on 12 July 2008.
 In 2009, Sheila Dikshit received the Politician of the Year award by NDTV